Students enrolled in

 a permanent college transcript.

-To register for DL classes, students must submit:
+To register for e-Learning classes, students must submit:

 Dual Credit Application.